-Desiccant dehumidification is the most economic and energy-efficient solution that intervenes with the fogging and frosting prospects of cooling coils by providing cool dry air at a dew point lower than that of the cold room.
+Desiccant dehumidification is the most economical and energy-efficient solution that intervenes with the fogging and frosting prospects of cooling coils by providing cool dry air at a dew point lower than that of the cold room.
 It is well equipped to provide dry air continuously irrespective of the surrounding conditions.

 Considering that up till now cold chains were sporadically developed on the basis of need with limited resources and infrastructure, it is the need of the hour that such technology is installed in the cold chain facilities.

 By controlling the humidity levels, it not just solves the problem of frosting and icing but plays a pivotal role in achieving the global level safety and quality standards that will help India in becoming an international player as a quality food supplier.

 The use of dehumidification can be the game changer for the development of cold chains as it can help cold store owners/ exporters garner better value for the produce, increase global trade, and ultimately contribute to the revenue model of the country.